danielharrell/does_music_move/does_music_move.md

 in the music---movement---and as if any piece of music indeed moves itself in moving us.

 And the talk has a point.
-For if we didn't hear
-music move, it seems we wouldn't hear music at
-all.
-Instead, we would hear simply a succession
-of sounds, the next following the last in time.
+For if we didn't hear music move, it seems we wouldn't hear music at all.
+Instead, we would hear simply a succession of sounds, the next following the last in time.
-It is only when we hear the next sound following
-the last in space that we hear music in the
-succession. ---The space that allows it to
-quicken and slow, rise and fall, depart and
-return, as if note followed note, pitch after
-pitch, moment by moment, in a movement from place to place.
+It is only when we hear the next sound following the last in space that we hear music in the succession. ---The space that allows it to quicken and slow, rise and fall, depart and return, as if note followed note, pitch after pitch, moment by moment, in a movement from place to place.

 But what kind of space could this be, that allows music to move?
-It is this question, and the
-difficulty of answering it, that indicates a
-problem with the way we talk about the movement
-in music, despite its point.
-And in my lecture
-tonight, I want to discuss this problem, and
-discuss it, I hope, in a way that shows its
-importance more generally, even for those of us
-with little interest in music otherwise.
+It is this question, and the difficulty of answering it, that indicates a problem with the way we talk about the movement in music, despite its point.
+I want to discuss this problem in my lecture tonight, and discuss it, I hope, in a way that shows its importance more generally, even for those of us with little interest in music.

-The problem, in a nutshell, is with making sense
-of the *space* in which music moves.
-For this
-space makes something close to complete sense on
-the one hand, yet something close to nonsense
-on the other.
-We can see the sense it makes by
-comparing the movement we hear in music, with
-the variation we hear in sounds more generally.
+The problem, in a nutshell, is with making sense of the *space* in which music moves.
+For this space makes something close to complete sense on the one hand, yet something close to nonsense on the other.
+We can see the sense it makes by comparing the movement we hear in music, with the variation we hear in sounds more generally.
-As examples, consider the difference between the
-rise and fall of a melody, and the rise and fall
-of a siren.
-Both involve a change of pitch over
-time.
-But in the melody, we sense a change of
-place behind this change of pitch, as if having
-caused it.
-And this change of place is clear
-enough, distinct enough, and definitive enough,
-that we can identify the places in question, even if we can't identify the pitches in question.
-Indeed, we almost surely can't identify the
-pitches in question, at least by ear, under the
-description that nowadays distinguishes them,
-in terms of the frequency at which a wavelength
-vibrates.
-For frequency in this sense is able to
-define a pitch by abstracting from any sense of
-its place.
-But for those few of us with perfect
-pitch, even the recognition of pitch will come
-with an implicit sense of place, according to
-where we hear middle C, followed by the G a
-fifth above .
-And in hearing pitches at the
-frequencies, the pitches at frequencies of
-identifying even just the pitches of the melody
-will be to identify the pitches of the melody,
-for example, as middle C, And when we identify
-the pitches we just heard as wavn talking of
-hearing the following five frequencies, instead
-of saying we just heard the frequencies in
-succession, we will say we just heard middle
-C, followed the G a fifth above, followed by
-(dynamic qualities should be emphasized.) to
-say that we just heard, middle C, for example,
-followed by the G a perfect fifth above, But
-the pitches will be recognized by those with
-perfect pitch under an initial description ;d
-them according to frequency since its discovery
-by Helmholtz, es them since the time of Helmholtz and discovery of frequency, , in the form that
-has distinguished themif we use the most common
-measure for pitch since the time of Helmholtz, we almost surely don't know(Don't spell out these
-places until below.)
-(Start with frequency,
-move to scale, then to dynamic order.)
-It means
-hearing a leap (suppress hatmarked references
-until next paragraph; gravity and depth), for
-example, when we hear middle C followed by the G
-a fifth above.
-Just as it means hearing a gentler and seemingly stepwise descent, back to where we
-began, when we hear that G followed in turn by
-the F, E, and D in turn, before hearing middle
-C again.
-(Bring up stuff from below, then go on
-to say space is clear and distinct enough to be
-heard, deep enough to be explored.) movement in
-it, from place to place in pitch after pitch.
-, giving to the succession in time a kind of
-inhabitance in space.
-We may not know, for
-example, that we just heard the pitch at middle
-C, followed by the G a fifth above, followed in
-turn by the F, the E, and the D lying between
-them, before hearing middle C again.
-But we do
-know, if we hear this succession of pitches as
-a melody, that we have changed our place in
-a melodic scale, moving, say, from the first
-degree of that scale to the fifth, in a kind
-of leap, and then back to the first in a more
-delicate, stepwise descent.
-Perhaps we even hear
-the intimations of harmony in the melody, with a
-deepened sense of having changed our place, as we are carried, say, from the tonic to the dominant, and back again to tonic.

-But when the siren rises and falls, by contrast, we hear no such change in place behind the change in pitch.
-And we would find it difficult to map the siren's change in pitch onto a scale of melodic or harmonic degrees even hypothetically;
-for the siren's change in pitch is continuous, while the places in those scales are discrete.
+As examples, consider the difference between the rise and fall of a melody, and the rise and fall of a siren.
+Both involve a change in pitch over time.
+But in the melody, we sense a change of place behind this change in pitch, as if having caused it.
+And this change of place is clear enough, distinct enough, and definitive enough, that we can identify the places in question, even if we can't identify the pitches in question.
+We may not know, for example, that we just heard the pitch at middle C, followed by the G a fifth above, followed in turn by the F, E, and D lying between them, before hearing middle C again.
+But we do know, if we hear this succession of pitches as a melody, that we have changed our place in a melodic scale, moving from the first degree of that scale, for example, to the fifth, in a kind of leap, then back to the first in a more delicate, stepwise descent.
+Perhaps we even hear the intimations of harmony in the melody, with a correspondingly deepened sense of having changed our place---from, say, the tonic to the dominant, and back again to the tonic.
+But when the siren rises and falls, by contrast, we hear no such change of place behind the change in pitch.
+And we would find it difficult to map the siren's change in pitch onto a scale of melodic or harmonic degrees even hypothetically; for the siren's change in pitch is continuous, while the places in in a musical scale are discrete.

-Of course, we may not know the names for those places, or have any explicit conception of a musical scale, to account for the change of place we hear after the fact.
-But this possibility---and more generally, the possibility that we can have an altogether discerning musical ear while remaining all but illiterate about what we hear, yet--is one of the  only more evidence for how much sense the space of musical motion can make.
-For the point of musical theory, in this respect, is not to construct that space but rather to illuminate it, in something like the way a forest is illuminated once you know the names of the trees in it, giving us the words and concepts to say we already hear, when we hear music in a succession of sounds.
+Of course, we may not know the names for those places, or have any explicit conception of a musical scale, to describe the change of place we hear in the melody after the fact.
+But this possibility, which reflects the striking fact that we can develop an altogether discerning musical ear while remaining all but illiterate about what we hear, is only more evidence of how much sense the space of musical movement can make, without the mediation of a theory to account for it.
+And the theory available to us to account for it depends on a topography more discovered than invented, and in the discovery, more inhabited than observed.
+(Classification of pitch: same place again; of scale; located at a kind of home, orientation, center of observation; of dynamic order; force, momentum, stability, gravity, inhabitance; also point out that what we hear immediately is the gravity.)
+We introduce a first topographical element in our usual classification
+It is in our perception of different pitches sounding the samecan sound the same, for example, that we accommodate a first topographical element in our usual classification of musical pitch, a
+Even the classification of pitch that I relied on above, ---a topography, at bottom, of perception. largely, of perception rather than conception. the topography that we find in music theory, the point of musical theory in this sense is to account for a topography of perception---and more generally, the possibility that we can have an altogether discerning musical ear while remaining all but illiterate about what we hear, yet--is one of the only more evidence for how much sense the space of musical motion can make.
+For the point of musical theory, in this respect, is not to construct that space but rather to illuminate it, in something like the way a forest is illuminated once you know the names of the trees in it, giving us the words and concepts to say we already hear, when we hear music in a succession of sounds.(revise from here) to have established a more or less complete topography and vocabulary, in music theory, to account for the change of place. admit ohave established a more or less complete topography and vocabulary of music theory Indeed, even the pitches themselves are for those of us with perfect pitch, the recognition of pitch with come with an implicit sense of place, and our as we hear middle C followed by the G a fifth above, , as wthe usual way of identifying even the pitches in question (mention usual way of dividing pitch by places, then by scale in recurrence that suggests a circumference to space, then by stability, home-location, that suggests a gravity and center, as if we inhabited it.
+Also mention modulation.) we almost surely can't identify the pitches in question, at least by ear, under the description that nowadays distinguishes them, in terms of the frequency at which a wavelength vibrates.
+For frequency in this sense is able to define a pitch by abstracting from any sense of its place.
+But for those few of us with perfect pitch, even the recognition of pitch will come with an implicit sense of place, according to where we hear middle C, followed by the G a fifth above .
+And in hearing pitches at the frequencies, the pitches at frequencies of identifying even just the pitches of the melody will be to identify the pitches of the melody, for example, as middle C, And when we identify the pitches we just heard as wavn talking of hearing the following five frequencies, instead of saying we just heard the frequencies in succession, we will say we just heard middle C, followed the G a fifth above, followed by (dynamic qualities should be emphasized.) to say that we just heard, middle
+C, for example, followed by the G a perfect fifth above, But the pitches will be recognized by those with perfect pitch under an initial description ;d them according to frequency since its discovery by Helmholtz, es them since the time of Helmholtz and discovery of frequency, , in the form that has distinguished themif we use the most common measure for pitch since the time of Helmholtz, we almost surely don't know(Don't spell out these places until below.)
+(Start with frequency, move to scale, then to dynamic order.)
+It means hearing a leap (suppress hatmarked references until next paragraph; gravity and depth), for example, when we hear middle C followed by the G a fifth above.
+Just as it means hearing a gentler and seemingly stepwise descent, back to where we began, when we hear that G followed in turn by the F, E, and D in turn, before hearing middle C again.
+(Bring up stuff from below, then go on to say space is clear and distinct enough to be heard, deep enough to be explored.) movement in it, from place to place in pitch after pitch. , giving to the succession in time a kind of inhabitance in space.

 (Don't spell out these places until below.)
 (Start with frequency, move to scale, then to dynamic order.)
 It means hearing a leap (suppress hatmarked